webdriverio-boneyard/sublime-bundle/README.md

 ![](https://webdriverio.github.io/sublime-bundle/images/commands.gif)

 __Note:__ WebdriverIO has a lot (I mean really a looot) commands.
-So it might be that this plugin blows up your autocompletion window which can be anyoing if you have other autocompletion plugins.
+So it might be that this plugin blows up your autocompletion window which can be annoying if you have other autocompletion plugins.

 There will be more features comming.
 Feature requests or even pull requests are much appriciated.